event4u-app/data-helpers/starlight/src/content/docs/lite-dto/performance.md

 | Converter Support | ✅ (optional) | ✅ (optional) | ✅ | ❌ |

 **When to use LiteDto**:
-- You need maximum performance
+- You need maximum performance (~5x faster than SimpleDto)
-- You don't need validation or type casting
+- You want validation and type casting with minimal overhead
 - You want simple, clean code

 **When to use SimpleDto**:
-- You need validation (Required, Email, Min, Max, etc.)
+- You need advanced validation rules (RequiredIf, RequiredWith, etc.)
-- You need type casting (DateTime, Enum, etc.)
 - You need computed properties or lazy loading
+- You need framework-specific features (Laravel, Symfony)
 <!-- LITEDTO_VS_SIMPLEDTO_END -->

 ### LiteDto vs Other Dtos